 Research & Development

-At MODEC, our R&D is where ocean meets innovation.
-We continually deepen the relationship between the ocean and humanity and pioneer a sustainable future with unwavering curiosity, practical ingenuity, and a frontier spirit.
+At MODEC, our research & development (R&D) is where ocean meets innovation.
+We deepen the relationship between the ocean and humanity and pioneer a sustainable future with unwavering curiosity, practical ingenuity, and a frontier spirit.

 FPSO Decarbonization